DarkWebInformer/dnmbible/README.md

 # The Darknet Market Bible
 The Darknet Market Bible is becoming harder and harder to find.
-The clearnet site can be found at: https://darknetbible.org/
+The clearnet site can be found at: https://darknetbible.org/.
+The Clearnet version is from 2022.
+So this repo has the most up to date version.

 There was an Onion at one point but it has consistently been down.